 Think that only jewel tones can fill your autumn garden?
 Think again!
 If you love pretty pinks, add Lychnis flos-cuculi ‘Petite Jenny’.
 The 14-inch plant is topped with masses of soft, lavender-pink blooms from early summer through autumn.
 It’s perfect for borders, cottage gardens, meadow gardens, and containers.

+Do you think of roses as fabulous fall flowers?
 Not all roses are prima donnas that require high maintenance!
 Rosa Blushing Knock Out® provides a long season of easy, pretty blooms, resisting disease like powdery mildew and black spot.
 Enjoy the self-cleaning flowers from June through fall—no deadheading needed!

 Pretty pink flowers atop variegated foliage make Sedum Autumn Charm™ a choice variety to grow in your fall garden.
 The foliage creates a pretty display, while the pollinators appreciate the large blooms.